You've got questions, and we've got answers. Explore our frequently asked questions from prospective and admitted students.

 Accept/Decline Financial Aid: Select this option to accept, decline, or reduce aid that you have received for a given year.

-Report Additional Aid: Select this option to report other awards (such as private scholarships) that aren’t listed on your award notice or to inform us that you are not enrolling for a given term.
+Report Additional Aid: Select this option to report other awards (such as private scholarships) that are not listed on your award notice or to inform us that you are not enrolling for a given term.

 Financial Planning Calculators: See an estimate of your university bill and/or find out how much alternative loan or PLUS loan you are eligible to receive.*

-If you have more information regarding your packet or financial aid please connect with the Office of Financial Aid.
+If you need more information regarding your packet or financial aid please connect with the Office of Financial Aid.

 *Parents and others with Friend Accounts can also view this information.

 If I'm asked to send documentation to Financial Aid where do I send it?